Improving user retention for Microsoft 365

 IMPACT

-Navigating design decisions
+Navigating different design opinions

 #1 ADDING FRICTION